dhiway/cord/extras/README.md

 ## Generate `node-key`

 In a blockchain, every participating node should be uniquely identified.
-Hence, one need to generate a new key for the node, which needn't be shared with anyone.
+Hence, one needs to generate a new key for the node, which needn't be shared with anyone.

 ```sh
 docker run --rm --volume $(pwd):/tmp parity/subkey:2.0.0 generate-node-key --file /tmp/node-key